Ashom2/PresentLive/README.md

 ### Interactive data visualisation (poll results chart)

 1. From the presenter view (`/decks/present/:id`), navigate to a poll slide.
-2. The **Live results** panel displays a bar chart with one bar per option.
+2. The **Slide Poll Results** panel displays a bar chart with one bar per option.
 3. With at least one response (see Workflow 2), the bars scale proportionally to the responses. → *Demonstrates: interactive visualisation of app data.*

 ### Real-time updates via polling